jnz/DoomfireSTM32/README.md

 Features:

-    * Fire is reacting to movement (reading gyroscope data)
+ * Fire is reacting to movement (by reading gyroscope data)
  * Full TFT resolution (measly 320x240 though) but running at stable 60 Hz
  * CPU is idle for a good part of the 60 Hz frametime and put into low-power mode
  * ChromART (DMA2D) is used to speed up the drawing

 Installation
 ------------